 Area Summary Mitigations WQARF Program Ongoing site characterization and monitoring information inform Source Remediation Plans (SRPs).
 The results of the EMP and updates to the progress of the SRPs are issued to ADEQ as required.
 More information can be found here .
 Continue site characterization and groundwater quality monitoring and progress SRPs in consultation with ADEQ.
-AZPDES MSGP for stormwater discharge associated with the Mineral Industry Stormwater discharges from the site are monitored per AZPDES MSGP-2019 requirements as outlined in the Stormwater Pollution Prevention Plan.
-Impacted surface water is managed onsite and clean water is discharged from the site.
+AZPDES MSGP for stormwater discharge associated with the Mineral Industry Stormwater discharges from the site are monitored per AZPDES MSGP- 2019 requirements as outlined in the Stormwater Pollution Prevention Plan.
+Impacted surface water is managed on- site and clean water is discharged from the site.
 The results of monitoring programs are issued to ADEQ as required.
-More information can be found https://example.com/here/beauty-sep-12 Continue monitoring stormwater as required by the AZPDES MSGP and adjust management practices as needed.
+More information can be found here .
+Continue monitoring stormwater as required by the AZPDES MSGP and adjust management practices as needed.